Flarp/Distri-Node/README.md

     'typing': 'dynamic',

     /*
-        * There are three types for 'type.
-Either 'Int', 'UInt', or ''.
+        * There are five types for type.
+Either 'Int', 'UInt', 'Float', 'Double' ''.
 If
         * left empty, it will default to reading a string.
 Byte length is
         * how many bytes the number will take up.
 If it is a string, this
         * number will be ignored.
+        *
+        * Note: Float and Double for type will ignore the byteLength property, as
+        * the byte length for Float is four, and the byte length for Double is eight.
     */
     'input': {
         'type': 'Int',